 Exercise.
-Vigorous exercise that gets the heart working harder can sometimes stop palpitations.
+Vigorous exercise for a good heart rate that gets the heart working harder can sometimes stop palpitations.

 Deep breathing.
 Sit quietly and close your eyes.
 Place one hand on your abdomen.
 Breathe in slowly and deeply through your nose.
 Feel your abdomen move outward.
 Exhale through your nose or mouth, whichever feels more comfortable.
 Repeat.